 Once you are all set with designing with the survey, it’s time to distribute the survey using feedback tool.
 You need to collect enough client feedback data to reach a conclusion.
 A good response rate depends on the below factors.

-- Number of clients to be surveyed: There is less probability that many people will be wrong.
+- The number of clients to be surveyed: There is less probability that many people will be wrong.
 Sending a survey to more clients will give you a clear idea of the quality of your services and in general, how do they feel about it.

 What matters is numbers!
-Once you have the responses, analyze what percentage of your customers are happy.
+Once you have the responses, analyze what percentage of your clients is happy.
 It signals the direction you need to put your efforts in.
 The breakdown of results will help you understand the distribution of clients who are loyal, content but not enthusiastic, and unhappy.

 Take a mix of high-level as well as granular approach while analyzing the results.
 Mitigate the risks and analyze the comments in open-ended questions to understand their concerns.
 Create text analysis reports to get the gist of what customers think.